RAK7289V2/RAK7289CV2 WisGate Edge Pro V2 LoRaWAN Network Server Guide

 Set up AWS IoT Analytics- Go to the AWS IoT Analytics console.

-- In the navigation panel, choose Datasets.
+- In the navigation panel, choose Data sets.

-- Select the data set generated by the Quick Create in Create an IoT Analytics Rule
+- Select the data set generated by the Quick Create in Create an IoT Analytics Rule.

 - In the Details section, click Edit in the SQL query.